ErickAgrazal/ErickAgrazal/README.md

 ### Hi there 👋

-Passionate innovator and technology enthusiast with a strong commitment to continuous learning and knowledge sharing within the community.
-I thrive on solving complex challenges with a positive attitude and a results-driven mindset.
-Skilled in fostering collaboration and maintaining excellent interpersonal relationships.
-I believe that when problems arise, the focus should be on finding solutions rather than assigning blame, driving teams toward efficiency and success.
+Technologist focused on agentic development, AI-assisted workflows, and building systems that help teams move faster without losing rigor.
+I thrive on solving complex problems, turning ambiguity into practical, high-impact solutions with a strong bias for learning, experimentation, and results.
+I balance cost-efficiency with bold investment when the opportunity warrants it, always aiming for the highest leverage path.
+Known for a collaborative, no-blame approach, I enjoy aligning people, processes, and technology to drive execution, share knowledge, and create lasting impact in the community.

 <!--
 **ErickAgrazal/ErickAgrazal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.